yufeizhao/yufeizhao.github.io/gtacbook/index.md

 <img src="bridge.png" width="600" style="max-width: 100%; height: auto;"
  title="The bridge between graph theory and additive combinatorics">

- An introductory graduate level textbook
+An introductory graduate level textbook to be published by the Cambridge University Press

 ## [Latest version of the book draft](gtacbook.pdf)